 Do home sellers get ripped off by house flippers?

 As you can see there are not always huge profits involved in fix and flipping.
 I think it is much more profitable for a fix and flipper to have many deals going at once than to try and make a huge profit off of one deal.
 It is not likely that a fix and flipper is stealing a home from a seller to make a profit.
 The fix and flipper is making repairs and adding value to homes and taking on a huge risk as well.
 Many fix and flippers went bankrupt a few years ago when the housing market crashed.
 Many fix and flippers under-estimate their costs and lose money on their first deals.
 When you see a huge margin between the buying and selling price of a home, it does not always mean the seller was taken advantage of.
 Remember if the flipper does not make those repairs, market and sell the home; the original seller will have to do all of those things to get the most money.
 Most sellers do not have the money, time or experience to manage renovation projects on homes or know where to best spend the money.

 For more information on how to fix and flips homes including how to find properties, how to finance them, how to repair them and how to make the most money fix and flipping, check out my new book Fix and Flip Your Way to Financial Freedom.
-The book is $9.99 and available at Amazon as a 171 page eBook here.
-You can also buy a PDF version of the book in the InvestFourMore store here.
+The book is available on Amazon.

 Do home sellers get taken advantage of by fix and flippers?